Digitising Recurring Journey in Insurance

 (Manish Kumar Sachdeva)

 Recurring payment for the insurance industry is extremely important.
 To put it in simple terms, it is a push business more than a pull business.
 Because agents solicit, advocate, and sell this business.
 Seldom do the customers come hunting for insurance.
+To create a constant touchpoint with the customer and retain them for a longer period, Customer Experience plays a major role.
+Seamless interaction and customer service enhance one’s experience and reminiscence.

 DIGITAL PHASE

 Why you ask?
-CUSTOMER EXPERIENCE and RELIABILITY we say.
+Customer Experience and Reliability we say.

-Also, reliability plays an important role that enhances the longevity of customers.
-There are high chances of error rates, backend nuances, tedious action of adding the details in Net Banking.
+The seamless payment journey of the customer is what attracts them to opt for this payment method.
+Also, reliability plays an important role that enhancing the longevity of customers.
+There are high chances of error rates, backend nuances, and tedious action of adding the details in Net Banking.
 Therefore, people lean towards a better and a reliable user experience.

 ENHANCING CUSTOMER EXPERIENCE